pavel-krivanek/articles/SelfObjectModel/README.md

 ![self](img/self02.png)

 When an object needs to create a point, it sends the message `point` to itself.
-Because it does not understand it directly, it delegates it to `lobby` which does not understand it too, so it delegates it via the parent slots `globals` to another object that understands it well, and returns the point prototype as the result.
-From this point object, we then make our own point with demanded coordinates using the message `copyX:Y:`.
+Because it does not understand it directly, it delegates it to `lobby` which does not understand it too, so it delegates it via the parent slots in `globals` to another object that understands it well, and returns the point prototype as the result.
+From this point object, we then make our own point with the demanded coordinates using the message `copyX:Y:`.

 Every object creates its own namespace.
-Such structure is not forced and, in the memory, you can have as many independent systems of objects as you wish.
-In Self, there is no real global object.
+Such structure is not forced and, in memory, you can have as many independent systems of objects as you wish.
+There is no real global object in Self.

-Much more interesting is the way how Self manages methods.
+Much more interesting is how Self manages methods.
 Method are, again, objects with slots.
 They have some associated code.
-For simplicity, we may presume that it contains only several trivial bytecode instructions: `pushSelf`, `send`, `resend`, `pop` and `returnTop` (we will disregard directed resend).
-It is important to be aware of the fact that a code of a method is always performed in context of the object that contains the code.
+For simplicity, we may presume that they contain only several trivial bytecode instructions: `pushSelf`, `send`, `resend`, `pop` and `returnTop` (we will disregard directed resend).
+It is important to be aware of the fact that the code of a method is always performed in context of the object that contains the code.
 Not in the context of the method that sends the message.

 Let's have an example of an object that has two data slots named `x` and `a`.
-Besides, it contains a slot named `mul:` referencing a method that multiplies its argument `arg` with value of the slot `a`.
+It also contains a slot named `mul:` referencing a method that multiplies its argument `arg` with the value of slot `a`.
 This method has an argument slot that is filled with a concrete value by the virtual machine in the moment of invocation of the method.
-Next, it includes a slot named `self` that is an argument slot as well and parent slot at the same time.
+Next, it includes a slot named `self` that is an argument slot and parent slot at the same time.
 This slot plays an important role during the method invocation.

 ![self](img/self03.png)

-Let's say we will send a message `mul: x` to our object so we will want to obtain a result of multiplication of `x` and `a`.
-The virtual machine then tries to find a slot named `mul:` in this object, and it will find it.
+Let's say we send a message `mul: x` to our object to obtain the result of the multiplication of `x` and `a`.
+The virtual machine then tries to find a slot named `mul:` in this object and finds it.
 It is referencing a method.
 Because it is a method, the VM does not return the found object directly, but it performs several operations.
-First, it clones the method object and it creates a new object named method activation object.
+First, it clones the method object and creates a new object called a method activation object.

 ![self](img/self04.png)

-Then, into the parent argument slot `self`, the VM inserts a reference to an object in which context the method should be performed.
-I recal, do not forget that it will be actually performed in the context of the method with code - so in the method activation object.
+Then the VM inserts a reference to an object into the parent argument slot `self`, in the context of which the method should be performed.
+I recap: Do not forget that it will actually be performed in the context of the method with code - so in the method activation object.

 ![self](img/self05.png)

-Next, the virtual machine fills the arguments slots.
-In our case, the slot `arg` in the method activation object will point to the same object as the slot `x`, to the number two.
+Next, the virtual machine fills the argument slots.
+In our case, the slot `arg` in the method activation object will point to the same object as the slot `x`: the number two.

 ![self](img/self06.png)

-In the following step, the VM will start to execute the method code.
-First, it inserts the method activation object on top of the stack (`pushSelf`).
+In the following step, the VM will start to execute the method's code.
+First, it pushes the method activation object on top of the stack (`pushSelf`).
 Then it sends the message `arg` to the object at the top of the stack.
-It understands it because it has a slot of the same name (the argument slot).
+The object understands it because it has a slot of the same name (the argument slot).
 We remove the message receiver from the stack, and we insert the method call result, the number two.
-We push the method activation object again (pushSelf) and send a message `a` to it.
+We push the method activation object again (`pushSelf`) and send a message `a` to it.
 Because it does not find the corresponding slot, it continues in delegation on the parent slots, `self` in our case.
-It will find it (in the object that is the receiver of the message) and inserts the result, the number three, there (after removing of the receiver from the stack).
+It will find it (in the object that received the message) and inserts the result, the number three, there (after removing the receiver from the stack).
 Then it sends the message for multiplication (`send *`) to the object of number three.
 It will leave the result on top of the stack that we use as an overall message send result.

 In case we have an object that does not contain the method directly, but it delegates it via the parent slot, the process is the very same.

 ![self](img/self07.png)

 Here the VM obtains the method activation object first by cloning of the method object.
-Argument parent slot `self` references the message receiver, so the method activation object has access to all its slots via delegation.
-Notice that  `self` is named slot so if the object sents `self` to itself, it is a standard message with the same processing mechanism as the other messages.
+The argument and parent slot `self` references the message receiver, so the method activation object has access to all its slots via delegation.
+Notice that `self` is a named slot so if the object sends `self` to itself, it is a standard message with the same processing mechanism as the other messages.
 It is not a pseudo-variable as in the case of Smalltalk.

 ![self](img/self08.png)